Emily Browning as Olivia Harper

-It took Riley weeks to convince him to let me go, just so long as Riley agreed that he would pop in and check on Landon and I all the time.
+It had taken Riley weeks to convince him to let me go, just so long as Riley agreed that he would pop in and check on Landon and I all the time.

 He doesn’t do that though, just so we’re clear.
 He gives us our much needed privacy... most days.

-That’s one of the reasons why I love my brother.
-He always does what he can for me even if it means going against our dad’s wishes.
+That’s one of the reasons why I loved my brother.
+He always did what he could for me, even if it meant going against our dad’s wishes.

-My parents didn’t waste any time getting pregnant again after having Riley, being that he’s only a year older than I am.
-Our mom always said that she wanted a boy first and then a girl right after so that we would be close in age, and so Riley would be able to protect me.
+My parents didn’t waste any time getting pregnant again after having Riley, being that he was only a year older than me.
+Our mom always said that she wanted a boy first, and then a girl right after, so that we would be close in age and so Riley would be able to protect me.

 Yeah, he doesn’t do much of that either, just so we’re clear.
-He isn’t exactly tough at all... but don’t tell him I said that.
-His ego is probably as big as his head, which is very big I might add.
+He wasn’t exactly tough at all, but don’t tell him that.
+His ego was probably as big as his head, which was very big, might I add.

 Man, I really miss her.

-I quickly paid the coffee-stand guy, I think his name is Pete, and I fast-walked over to her.
+I quickly paid the coffee-stand guy, I think his name was Pete, and then I jogged over to her.

 “Do you have to be this obnoxious so early in the morning?”
 I asked, not looking up from my delicious, iced caramel frappe.